blasterpal/rabbiq_api/README.md

 Shortest transaction:         0.45
 ```

-## With Publish to rabbit all rows and then pop all from queue
+## With Publish to rabbit all rows and then pop all from queue (synchronously)

 ```bash
 Transactions:            128 hits